 This is a general course in basic communication skills.
-The course will focus on helping students improve communications skills by understanding the communication process and learning basic speech techniques.
-Students who participate in advanced level Debate and/or Competitive Drama may request a waiver of credit for Oral Communications pending teacher approval..
+The course will focus on helping students improve communications skills by understanding the

 FUNDAMENTALS OF EFFECTIVE SPEAKING & LISTENING: ST1105

 1⁄2 Credit 11-12

 This course may be taken in place of Oral Communications by students who wish to receive college credit through UMKC.
 This is an introductory public speaking course including practical application of speaking and listening skills.
 The emphasis will be on the organization and delivery of subject matter.